 Portugal is a paradise for seafood lovers.
-But please avoid eating seafood in the months without “R” because a higher concentration of toxic microalgae can contaminate clams, mussels, oysters, and cockles.
+But please avoid eating seafood in the months without “R”.
+Because a higher concentration of toxic microalgae can contaminate clams, mussels, and cockles.

 These are the shellfish and mollusks that you will find in Portuguese restaurants: clams (ameijoas), octopus (polvo), mussels (mexilhão), shrimp (camarão), brown crab (sapateira), cockles (berbigão), oysters (small quantity in Algarve, but it has a high quality!) sea urchin (we have a lot in Portugal, but we export 80%!), cuttlefish (choco frito is a typical dish in Setubal), squid (lula), Gooseneck Barnacles (Percebes is the most bizarre crustaceans in Portugal), etc.

 You can visit a souvenir shop Mundo Fantástico da Sardinha Portuguesa (Fantastic World of the Portuguese Sardines).
 There you can see colorful tinned fish.
 You can pick one that shows the year you were born.
 These canned feature events and celebrities were born that year.
 That is a souvenir, and it is not cheap!